 Hi, I'm Cheryl Klein.
-Welcome to FLYING SOLO Counseling, offering adult women and men telehealth counseling sessions by phone and/or video (your choice!) using your phone, tablet or laptop.
-There's no need to face life's struggles alone: confidential, compassionate help is available.
+Welcome to FLYING SOLO Counseling, offering adult women and men telehealth counseling sessions using your phone, tablet or laptop.
+Please review the info below and let me know how I might be most helpful to you.
 Cheryl Klein, M. Div., LPasC, CTMH Certfied Telemental Health Provider Phone/text (207) 892-SOLO (7656) or please email me at WeFlySolo@me.com

 Our attitude, nearly always, determines our altitude in life...dare to soar!

 - Cheryl Klein established Flying Solo Counseling in Windham, Maine, in 1999, and offers services for women and men, age 18 and older.
 She has been a Licensed Pastoral Counselor (LPasC) since 1992, bringing a diverse faith background and professional training to help with emotional, psychological and/or faith issues (when relevant).
 That being said, faith issues remain the agenda of each client and need not be part of our work together unless presented by the client.